 Apart from the isolated measures taken on BPA and phthalates, the existing EU legislation does not address the health risks posed by endocrine disrupting chemicals.
 To eliminate EDCs from food contact materials, the latest science must be used in risk assessment and appropriate testing required so that relevant data is available.
 A clear prohibition of EDCs should be stipulated, with dates and targets for all material types, and included in the revision of the Framework Regulation.
-For example, BPA should be prohibited in all types (Option 5 of the November 2015 BPA Roadmap).
+For example, BPA should be prohibited in all types.